djmattyg007/dlproxy/README.md

 Details about cached files are stored in an SQLite database in the storage directory.
 The program has a hard requirement that no other processes will attempt to write to the SQLite database while it is running.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.